 When using School ICT facilities and wireless network, internet access is comprehensively filtered and monitored to prevent access to harmful or offensive websites.
 The database of blocked websites is regularly updated to capture any new and emerging online threats.
+At the same time as ensuring that appropriate filters and monitoring systems are in place, the School is careful that 'over-blocking' does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.

 A comprehensive programme of online safety study is delivered across all year groups, during timetabled lessons and PSHE sessions.
 Topics are appropriately differentiated dependent upon age group, with a primary focus of preventative strategies.
 All pupils are aware of a direct course of action that should be followed if they wish to report an incident of online misconduct, either within the College/Prep School or directly to an external agency.
-Clear guidelines when using the College and/or Prep School computers are set out in the College's Safe and Acceptable Use of Technology policy.
+Clear guidelines when using the College and/or Prep School computers are set out in the School's Safe and Acceptable Use of Technology policy.
 These guidelines make expressly clear that even while using social media, blogs and forums that pupils are constantly representing the School's community.

 All staff should exercise caution in electronic communication with pupils.
 Staff should not give their personal mobile phone numbers or e-mail addresses to pupils, nor should they communicate with them by text message or personal e-mail, unless this has been agreed with the DSL.
-If staff need to speak to a pupil by telephone, they should use one of the school's telephones and e-mail using the school system.
-The group leader on all trips and visits, including overnight stays, should ideally take a school mobile phone with him/her but may well use his or her own phone following discussions and agreement with the DSL in the College or a member of SMT in the Prep School.
+If staff need to speak to a pupil by telephone, they should use one of the School's telephones and e-mail using the School system.
+The group leader on all trips and visits, including overnight stays, should ideally take a

+School mobile phone with him/her but may well use his or her own phone following discussions and agreement with the DSL in the College or a member of SMT in the Prep School.
 The group leader will delete any record of pupils' mobile phone numbers at the end of the trip or visit and should ensure that pupils delete any staff numbers that they may have acquired during the trip.
 Staff should also: